 Table 1-1.
-NOI Submittal Deadlines/Discharge Authorization Dates Category NOI Submission Deadline Discharge Authorization Date ^{1, 2} Existing Discharges - Having submitted a complete NOI for coverage under the 2012-2017 IGP before the effective date of this permit.
+NOI Submittal Deadlines/Discharge Authorization Dates Category NOI Submission Deadline Discharge Authorization Date 1 Existing Discharges - Having submitted a complete NOI for coverage under the 2017 IGP before the effective date of this permit.
 No later than 30 days after the effective date of this permit.
-Immediately upon submittal of the NOI-(i.e., on the day the complete NOI is postmarked).
-Authorization under the 2012-2017 IGP is automatically continued until permittees have been granted coverage under this permit or an alternative permit, or coverage is otherwise terminated.
+Immediately upon submittal of the NOI.
+Authorization under the 2017 IGP is automatically continued until permittees have been granted coverage under this permit or an alternative permit, or coverage is otherwise terminated.
 New Discharges or New Sources - commencing discharge on or after the effective date of this permit.
 A minimum of 7 days prior to commencing discharge.
-Immediately upon submittal of the NOI-(i.e., on the day the complete NOI is postmarked).
+Immediately upon submittal of the NOI.
 New Owner/Operator of Existing Discharges - transfer of ownership and/or operation of a facility whose discharge is authorized under this permit.
 No later than 30 days after a change of owner/operator in accordance with Part 1.3.6.
-Immediately upon submittal of the NOI-(i.e., on the day the complete NOI is postmarked).
+Immediately upon submittal of the NOI.
 Other Eligible Discharges - in operation prior to the effective date of this permit, but not covered under the IGP or another NPDES permit.
 Immediately, to minimize the time discharges from the facility will continue to be unauthorized.
-Immediately upon submittal of the NOI-(i.e., on the day the complete NOI is postmarked).
+Immediately upon submittal of the NOI.

 Table 1-1.
-NOI Submittal Deadlines/Discharge Authorization Dates Category NOI Submission Deadline Discharge Authorization Date ^{1, 2} Operators of oil and gas exploration, production, processing, or treatment operations or transmission facilities, that were not required to submit a permit application as of October 1, 1992 in accordance with 40 CFR Part 122.26(c)(1)(iii), but that after October 1, 1992 have or have had a discharge of a reportable quantity of oil or a hazardous substance for which notification is required pursuant to either Georgia's Oil or Hazardous Material Spills or Releases Act knowledge of such Immediately upon submittal of the NOI (i.e., on the day the complete NOI is postmarked).
-(O.C.G.A.
-12-14-2), 40 CFR Part 110.6, 40 CFR Part 117.21 or 40 CFR Part 302.6 older
+NOI Submittal Deadlines/Discharge Authorization Dates Category Category NOI Submission Deadline Operators of oil and gas exploration, production, processing, or treatment operations or transmission facilities, that were not required to submit a permit application as of October 1, 1992 in accordance with 40 CFR Part 122.26(c)(1)(iii), but that after October 1, 1992 have or have had a discharge of a reportable quantity of oil or a hazardous substance for which notification is required pursuant to either Georgia's Oil or Hazardous Material Spills or Releases Act (O.C.G.A.
+12-14-2), 40 CFR Part 110.6, 40 CFR Part 117.21 or 40 CFR Part 302.6 days of the first knowledge of such 3 1